This Vanilla Sweet Cream Cold Brew is just like the version at Starbucks – it's so creamy & refreshing, plus the cold brew coffee is so easy!

 Sweet cream

-- Milk – use any dairy or non-dairy milk of your choice.
+- Milk – use any dairy or non-dairy milk of your choice like skim milk, almond milk or oat milk.
+You can use heavy cream, but it'll increase the calorie count.

 - Whipping cream – substitute for a vegan whipping cream substitute for a healthier option.

-- Vanilla syrup – make your own or use a store-bought vanilla syrup.
+- Vanilla syrup – make your own or use a store-bought version.
+Simple syrup would also work, but it won't have that vanilla flavor.

 How to make vanilla sweet cream cold brew